-Yes, we have helped many clients with this and it is extremely important to have in place.
+Yes, we have helped many clients with this and it is extremely important to have it in place.
 There is always the possibility that you may become unable to handle your own financial matters because of incapacitation.
 If this is the case, you need someone in place who you trust to write checks, make deposits or withdrawals, in addition to other financial matters.
 If you do not appoint someone to make these decisions on your behalf, a judge will appoint someone for you.
 This can quickly complicate things.

 Should I have a living trust?

-One of the biggest benefits to creating a living trust is that it can help the survivors in your living trust avoid probate court.
+One of the biggest benefits of creating a living trust is that it can help the survivors in your living trust avoid probate court.
 This can quicken the transfer of property, lessen expenses, and streamline the process.
 Unlike a will, you cannot name guardians for your minor children in a living trust.